gabi-theo/Object-Detection/README.md

 This is a program based on server-client where the robot is the client and the laptop is the server

-A video of how the projects work is included in the "models\research\object_detection" file
+A video of how the projects work is included in the "models\research\object_detection" file ("Robot controlled using a GUI" and "Robot searching for its ball" are the videos for the second project and "Mouse movement based on object detection" and "Playing a game with mouse movement" - videos for the first project)